cyberkni/FolgertechManuals/2020i3/README.md

 7. Using the provided Kapton Tape, secure both the Thermistor and the Red & Black 16 Gauge wire to the bottom of the heated bed.
 Note: use these pictures as a guideline but you can use more/less tape and position the wires as you see fit.
 TODO: INSERT IMAGE

-Step 8: Attach the Heated Bed to the Aluminum Bed Plate.   Parts Needed: (1) MK2B Heated Bed Pre Wired from Step 7  Hardware Needed: (4) Springs, (4) Thumb Screws, (4) M3x16MM Bolts
+Step 8: Attach the Heated Bed to the Aluminum Bed Plate.
+Parts Needed:
+* (1) MK2B Heated Bed Pre Wired from Step 7

+Hardware Needed:
+* (4) Springs
+* (4) Thumb Screws
+* (4) M3x16MM Bolts

 1. Feed (1) M3X8MM Bolt through each corner hole on the MK2B Heated Bed > Spring > Aluminum Bed Plate > Secure with (1) Thumb Screw.
 Note: wires should be coming out the back of the printer.
 Thumb screws just need to be hand tight for now and can be adjusted later.
+TODO: INSERT

-Step 9: Attach Motors & Motor Mounts
+### Attach Motors & Motor Mounts
- Parts Needed: (2) Metal Motor Mounts, (2) Acrylic Rod Keepers, (1) 4.8 Motor, (2) 2.6 Motors
+Parts Needed:
+* (2) Metal Motor Mounts
+* (2) Acrylic Rod Keepers
+* (1) 4.8 Motor
+* (2) 2.6 Motors

+Hardware Needed:
+* (6) M4 T-Nuts
- Hardware Needed: (6) M4 T-Nuts, (6) M4x8MM Pan Head Bolts, (4) M3x8MM Bolts, (8) M3x12MM Bolt, (12) Lock Washers
+* (6) M4x8MM Pan Head Bolts

-1. Gather the required parts & hardware.
+* (4) M3x8MM Bolts
+* (8) M3x12MM Bolt
+* (12) Lock Washers

-2. Take the (2) Metal Motor Mounts and (2) Acrylic Rod Keepers and attach them to the (2) 2.6 Motors using (8) M3x12MM Bolt & (8) Lock Washers.
+1. Take the (2) Metal Motor Mounts and (2) Acrylic Rod Keepers and attach them to the (2) 2.6 Motors using (8) M3x12MM Bolt & (8) Lock Washers.
 Note: one acrylic rod keeper should have the small hole facing right, and one should have hole facing left, as pictured.
 Wire harness should be facing the corner of the bracket.
+TODO: INSERT IMAGE

-3. Mount the (1) 4.8 Motor to the Metal Motor Mount that we attached to the Bottom Frame Assembly earlier in the build guide using (4) M3x8MM Bolts & (4) M3 Lock Washers.
+2. Mount the (1) 4.8 Motor to the Metal Motor Mount that we attached to the Bottom Frame Assembly earlier in the build guide using (4) M3x8MM Bolts & (4) M3 Lock Washers.
+TODO: INSERT IMAGE
 4. Attach the (2) Metal Motor Mounts with the attached motors and acrylic rod keepers to the top right & left corners on the front of the 2020 Frame using (3) M4x8MM Pan Head Bolts and (3) M4-T-Nuts per side.
 Note: the small holes in the acrylic rod keepers should be facing the outside of the printer.
 These don't need to be secured to tightly as we will be raising them later.
+TODO: INSERT IMAGE

-Step 10: Assemble Z Carriage
+### Assemble Z Carriage
-• Parts Needed: (7) LM8UU Bearings, (1) 2.6 Motor, (1) 3D Printed: Extruder Carriage, (1) 3D Printed: Left Side, (1) 3D Printed: Right Side, (1) Folger Tech Direct Drive Extruder: Pre Assembled, (2) F623Z Bearings, (1) 20T Pulley, (1)1M GT2 Belt, (2)365MM Chromed Rod
-• Hardware Needed: (3) M3x20MM Bolts, (1) M3X16MM Bolt, (4) M3 Nylock Nuts, (2) M5 Nuts, (8) Zip Ties
+Parts Needed:
+* (7) LM8UU Bearings
+* (1) 2.6 Motor
+* (1) 3D Printed: Extruder Carriage
+* (1) 3D Printed: Left Side
+* (1) 3D Printed: Right Side
+* (1) Folger Tech Direct Drive Extruder: Pre Assembled
+* (2) F623Z Bearings
+* (1) 20T Pulley
+* (1)1M GT2 Belt
+* (2)365MM Chromed Rod

+Hardware Needed:
+* (3) M3x20MM Bolts
+* (1) M3X16MM Bolt
+* (4) M3 Nylock Nuts
+* (2) M5 Nuts
+* (8) Zip Ties

 1. Insert (2) LM8UU Bearings into the (1) 3D Printed: Right Side by pressing them firmly.
 Note: You can use the table to push them into place if more force is required.
+TODO: INSERT IMAGE
 2. Insert (1) M5 Nut into the pre cut slot provided.
+TODO: INSERT IMAGE
 3. Attach the (1) 2.6 Motor to the (1) 3D Printed: Right Side using (3) M3x20MM Bolts.
 Note you want the motor wire connectors to be facing up so using the picture as a reference it would be facing the upper left.
+TODO: INSERT IMAGE
 4. Attach the (1) 20T Pulley onto the shaft of the (1) 2.6 Motor and secure with the set screws.
 Set this aside for now.
 Note: Tooth side down on the pulley.
+TODO: INSERT IMAGE
 5. Take the (1) 3D Printed: Left Side and Place the 2 Bearings into the spot provided, just like you did with the Right Side.
+TODO: INSERT IMAGE
 6. Place the remaining (1) M5 Nut into the spot provided on the (1) 3D Printed: Left Side.
+TODO: INSERT IMAGE
 7. Take the (2) F623ZZ Bearings and using (1) M3X16MM Bolt and (1) M3 Nylock Nut to secure the bearings into the (1) 3D Printed: Left Side as pictured.
 Set aside for now.
+TODO: INSERT IMAGE
 8. Take the (1) 3D Printed: Extruder Carriage and place (6) Zip Ties into the slots provided to later secure the bearings.
+TODO: INSERT IMAGE
 9. Press (3) LM8UU Bearings into the (1) 3D Printed: Extruder Carriage.
 Secure into place using the Zip Ties & Clip the ends off the Zip Ties.
 Note: Use the table to press the bearings into place if you are having trouble getting them to lock in.
+TODO: INSERT IMAGE
 10. Very carefully slide the (2) 365MM Chromed rod through the bearings in the (1) 3D Printed: Extruder Carriage.
 Note: Be very careful when pushing the rod through the bearings not to push out the ball bearings,
+TODO: INSERT IMAGE

-11.Take the 3D Printed Part: Extruder Carriage (with the rods and bearings attached, the 3D Printed Part: Left Side (assembled) and the 3D Printed Part: Right Side (assembled) and set them in front of you.
+11. Take the 3D Printed Part: Extruder Carriage (with the rods and bearings attached, the 3D Printed Part: Left Side (assembled) and the 3D Printed Part: Right Side (assembled) and set them in front of you.
 You should have the parts laid out in front of you as pictured.
 Note: these are mirrored to how they will be when attached to the printer so don't get confused with how we define left and right in the next step.
+TODO: INSERT IMAGE

-12.Push the 2 ends of the Chrome Rods on the left into the 2 holes in the 3D Printed: Right Side.
+12. Push the 2 ends of the Chrome Rods on the left into the 2 holes in the 3D Printed: Right Side.
 Push them in so they are snug, we will have to adjust this later.
+TODO: INSERT IMAGE
 13.Push the 2 ends of the Chrome Rods on the right into the 2 holes in the 3D Printed: Left Side.
+TODO: INSERT IMAGE
 14.Push the outside 3D Printed Left/Right together to snug up the assembly.
 The inner diameter (inside the Right Plastic to the Inside Left Plastic) should be 300MM.
 This is important to ensure it fits on the printer later.
+TODO: INSERT IMAGE
 15. We are now going to take 1M of GT2 and attach it to the back of the 3D Printed: Extruder Carriage by looping it around the right side upper belt block as pictured below.
 Note: allow a little extra slack we will secure this later with zip ties.
+TODO: INSERT IMAGE
 16. Now take the rest of the belt, feed it over the top of the FZ623ZZ Pulleys on the right side and back to feed under and above the 20T Pulley on the motor on the left side.
 Bring the belt back and attach to to the left side belt block the same way you did above (but on the opposite side).
 Trim the extra belt.
 Note: you want the belt to be tight but not to tight, we can always add a belt spring later to adjust tension.
+TODO: INSERT IMAGE
 17. Now take (2) Zip Ties and secure the overhanging GT2 belt to the upper belt on each side as picture below.
+TODO: INSERT IMAGE

-Step 11: Attach the Extruder to the X Carriage
+### Attach the Extruder to the X Carriage
+Parts Needed:
+* (1) Extruder Assembly

-• Parts Needed: (1) Extruder Assembly, (1)X Carriage (assembled in step 10) • Hardware Needed: None.
+* (1)X Carriage (assembled in step 10)

+Hardware Needed: None.

 1. Remove the 2 screws from the top of the motor is part of the Extruder Assembly.
+TODO: INSERT IMAGE
 2. Using the 2 screws removed in step 1, attach the motor to the X Carriage by screwing it to the 3D Printed Part: Extruder Carriage as pictured.
+TODO: INSERT IMAGE

-Step 12: Attach Chrome & Threaded rod to the assembled X Carriage.
+### Attach Chrome & Threaded rod to the assembled X Carriage.
+Parts Needed:
-• Parts Needed: (2) 235MM 5MM Threaded Rod, (2) 320MM 8MM Chrome Rod, (1) Assembled X Carriage
+* (2) 235MM 5MM Threaded Rod
+* (2) 320MM 8MM Chrome Rod
+* (1) Assembled X Carriage

-• Hardware Needed: None
+Hardware Needed: None

 1. Take the Assembled X Carriage and the (2) xxMM 5MM Threaded Rod & the (2) xxMM 8MM Chromed rod and lay them out in front of you like so:
+TODO: INSERT IMAGE
 2. Thread the 235MM 5MM Threaded Rod through the 5mm nut that was previously inserted into the Left and Right 3D Printed Parts.
 Thread it about half way through so the same amount of thread is showing on the top and bottom of the part.
 Feed the 320MM 8MM Chrome Rod through the bearings on the Left and Right 3D Printed Parts as pictured below.
 Note: Be careful when putting the chrome rod in not to push out the ball bearings.
 Set this aside for later
+TODO: INSERT IMAGE

-Step 13: Assemble The Front Pulley Assembly
+### Assemble The Front Pulley Assembly
+Parts Needed:
+* (2) F623Z Bearings
-• Parts Needed: (2) F623Z Bearings, (1) 623ZZ Bearing
+* (1) 623ZZ Bearing

+Hardware Needed:
+* (1) M3x30MM Bolt
+* (4) M4 Large Washers
+* (2) M3 Washers
-• Hardware Needed: (1) M3x30MM Bolt, (4) M4 Large Washers, (2) M3 Washers, (1) M3 Nylock Nut, (2) M4x8MM Pan Head Bolts.
+* (1) M3 Nylock Nut
+* (2) M4x8MM Pan Head Bolts.

 1. Assemble the hardware in the following order going through the 2020 corner brackets you previously attached to the front of the frame during step 3 of assembly.
+TODO: INSERT IMAGE
 M3x30MM Bolt > M4 Large Washer > 2020 Corner Bracket > M4 Large Washer > M3 Washer > F623ZZ Bearing (flange out) > 623ZZ Bearing > F623ZZ Bearing (flange out) > M3 Washer > M4 Large Washer > 2020 Corner Bracket > M4 Large Washer > Nylock Nut.

-Step 14: Attach the Pulley and Belt to the Y carriage. •  Parts Needed: (1) 20T Pulley, (1) ~1M Meters GT2 Belt • Hardware Needed: (2) Zip Ties
+### Attach the Pulley and Belt to the Y carriage.
+Parts Needed:
+* (1) 20T Pulley
+* (1) ~1M Meters GT2 Belt

+Hardware Needed:
+* (2) Zip Ties

 1. Attach the (1) 20T Pulley to the Large Motor attached to the bottom frame using the set screws in the pulley to secure it in place.
 Note: Teeth on motor side.
+TODO: INSERT IMAGE
 2. Tip the printer back and using the same method used for the X Carriage belt installation we are going to attach the (1) xM GT2 Belt to the Y carriage.
+TODO: INSERT IMAGE
 3. Attach the belt to the back end of the 3D Printed: Belt Carriage on the bottom of the Aluminum Mount plate, leaving enough slack to zip tie it later.
 Feed the belt around the 20T Pulley on the motor and then bring it to the front of the printer and go under and above the F23ZZ bearing mount you assembled in Step 12.
 You can then feed it back and attach it to the front part of the 3D Printed: Belt Carriage again leaving enough slack for zip ties.

-Step 15: Attach the Couplings and SHF8UU in preparation for the X Carriage to be attached in the next step.
+### Attach the Couplings and SHF8UU in preparation for the X Carriage to be attached in the next step.
 • Parts Needed: (2) 5x5 Couplings, (2) SHF8UU
 • Hardware Needed: (4) M4x14MM Black Bolts, (2) M4 T-Nuts